Best Lawn Mower Blades and Reviews (Sharpener & Balancer)

 - Turn on the grinding wheel.
 Run the blade of your lawn mower blade back and forth to the grinding wheel to remove all the dirt and nicks of your blade.

 - Use a support plate to place your lawn mower blade when grinding its tip.
 You may also just hold the blade tightly.
 Grind the blade until a sharp end is created.
 Do the same to the other end of the lawnmower blade.

 Normally, when a lawn mower blade is being sharpened, its weight becomes less.
 It is because the tip of the blade is reduced due to the sharpening process.
 It could be on the left side or the right side of the blade.

 The first thing that you would notice for unbalanced lawn mower blade is the shaking and vibration of the equipment when in use.
 It simply means that the blade is not properly balanced.

-Why Do We Need To Balance Our Lawn Mower Blades?
+Why To Balance Our Lawn Mower Blades?

 Out-of-balance lawn mower blades would create severe wobbles, shakes, and vibration when it is already spinning.
 This may create uneven cuts, and worse, may even damage your lawn mower engine.
 You wouldn’t like that to happen, right?
 Therefore, you need to have a plastic blade balancer.
 You can also use nails to check the balance of the blades.

 How Do We Balance Our Blades?

 Here are a few tips for balancing a lawn mower blade.